Linaro/lava/doc/v2/developing-tests.rst

               path: lava-test-shell/single-node/singlenode03.yaml
               name: singlenode-advanced

-The "definitions" list here may contain multiple test definition URLs.
-These will all be run sequentially in one go; the system will not be rebooted between the definitions.
+The ``definitions`` list here may contain multiple test definition URLs.
+These will all be run sequentially in one run on the test device, and it will not be rebooted between the definitions.

 .. seealso:: :ref:`Dispatcher Actions <test_action_definitions>`